JarukitMan/tush/README.md

     Strings in normal bash is very, very annoying.
 3. Vim-style text navigation - Personal preferences.
 4. Thick shell.
 Similar to vim's "q:" screen.
 The shell clears the stdin part of the screen and\
-    lets processes "take over" while keeping track of the stdin and stdout to put in the buffer later.\
+    lets processes "take over" (WIP: while keeping track of the stdin and stdout to put in the buffer later.)\
     It then rewrites the stdin area buffer.
 ___